noobguy77/Rendezvous/README.md

 # Rendezvous
 A Tech-Interview Application.

-Features-
+Features-<br>
-Create a meeting and Join an exisitng meeting
+Create a meeting and Join an exisitng meeting<br>
-Video Sharing
+Video Sharing<br>
-Talk and Listen
+Talk and Listen<br>
-Multi party meeting
+Multi party meeting<br>
-Integrated IDE with realtime changes shown to all parties in the meeting Input,Output and most of the errors are handled and displayed in realtime
+Integrated IDE with realtime changes shown to all parties in the meeting<br>
+Input,Output and most of the errors are handled and displayed in realtime<br>

 Contributors-<br>
 [Jayanth Naidu](https://github.com/noobguy77)<br>